tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ![image](https://github.com/user-attachments/assets/d264d6c5-6933-4932-9e31-16323d87aa69)

-If we had not set a prereleaseSuffix, then the build would have fail with the error message, that release versions can only be built from the "master" branch.
+If we had not set a prereleaseSuffix, then the build would have fail with the error message, that release versions can only be built from the "main" branch.

 But as we set a prereleaseSuffix a new image with tag `0.1.1-issue3456` was created and uploaded to dockerhub: